Understanding SMED: Streamlining Your Processes

 Just-in-Time (JIT) Manufacturing

 Just-in-Time (JIT) manufacturing emphasizes producing items only as needed to meet customer demand, reducing excess inventory and waste.
 Producing the right parts at the right time in the right quantities is the core principle of JIT.
-By meeting demand without surplus, JIT manufacturing helps streamline workflows and eliminate defects.
+By meeting demand without excess inventory, JIT manufacturing helps streamline workflows and reduce defects.

 This approach is closely aligned with the principles of Lean Manufacturing and the Toyota Production System, focusing on maximizing productivity and quality management.
 JIT manufacturing ensures that the entire production process is efficient and responsive to customer demand, leading to improved quality and operational excellence.